China stocks extend losses as small-caps fall further; Hong Kong slips

 The CSI300 index fell 0.8 percent, to 3,632.99 points at the end of the morning session, while the Shanghai Composite Index lost 0.6 percent, to 3,156.76 points.

+Sunac China Holdings shares plunged as much as 13.5 percent in early morning trade, after media reports said Chinese banks are reviewing the property group's financial risk.

+Wanda Hotel Development, a listed arm owned by the founder of Dalian Wanda Wang Jianlin, dropped nearly 5 percent after Reuters quoted sources as saying China has told banks to stop providing funding for several of the group's overseas deals.

-In the morning, 16 stocks plunged by the 10 percent trading limit.
+On mainland exchanges in the morning, 16 stocks - most of them small-caps - plunged by the 10 percent trading limit.

 The tech-heavy start-up board ChiNext slid 0.8 percent.
 On Monday, it tumbled 5.1 percent to its lowest since January 2015.